-Movements of ocean water: The classification
+Movements of ocean water

 The major movements of the ocean waters can be classified into three.
 They are: